gavinlyonsrepo/RpiMotorLib/extra/Documentation/pipx/pipxreadme.md

 ## Importing from a pipx environment

 When running your own scripts outside the pipx venv, Python may not be able to find the installed package.
-Two solutions are provided as example scripts in `examples/pipx_example/`.
+2 solutions are provided as example scripts in `examples/pipx_example/`.

 ### Method 1 — sys.path.insert (PIPXExample_1_ServoGPIOTest.py)